Sultan Mehmed The Conqueror

 Sultan Mehmed also protected the non-Muslims and created an accommodating environment for people of all races, beliefs and cultures.
 Therefore, Istanbul preserved its status as the capital of the world like in Byzantine area.

-Ottoman Empire Capital Istanbul By The Time of Mehmed The Conqueror
+Ottoman Empire Capital Istanbul By The Time of Sultan Mehmed

 Youth Years of Sultan Mehmed II